amystamile-usgs/asc-public-docs/docs/concepts/isis-fundamentals/bit-types.md

 In the
 [cubeatt](http://isis.astrogeology.usgs.gov/Application/presentation/Tabbed/cubeatt/cubeatt.html)
-graphical user interface (GUI), simply hit the ATT (attributes) button next to the output file selection box and select the desired bit type in the Attributes dialog.
+graphical user interface (GUI), simply hit the ATT (attributes) button next to the output file selection box and select the desired bit-type in the Attributes dialog.
 Notice when you change the attributes through the ATT dialog, the attributes are appended to the output filename in the main application window in the same fashion as the command line.
 Most